 The recently released ASTER Global Digital Elevation Map (GDEM) from NASA and Japan's METI has been widely publicized on geospatial data blogs, email lists and in the mainstream media.
 At 30 meter resolution, these data promise relatively high-resolution DEM coverage for most of the globe (coverage falls between 83N and 83S latitudes).
+These data can be accessed either via NASA's EOS archive or Japan's Ground Data System

 An announcement from Dr. Nancy Glenn at the Boise Center Aerospace Laboratory at Idaho State University: